 Buttery Walnut Snowball Cookies or Mexican Wedding Cookies or Russian Tea Cakes are wonderful and easy Christmas Cookies.
 These delicate, sweet, and buttery Snowball cookies are the best Christmas desserts you could ever ask for.
-Also, these are perfect Neighbour plates or Kids Treats for Christmas.
+Also, these are perfect Neighbor plates or Kids Treats for Christmas.
 Also try my Snowball Chocolate Chip Cookies

 Hey friends!
 Today I'll be teaching y'all how to make the best Buttery Walnut Snowball Cookies.
 These Cookies are a perfect snack and Christmas time cookies.
 Also, these are made with Walnuts and this makes them incredibly nutty and so delicious.